Quentin Potter, U.S. House of Representatives (7th District)

-Quentin carries with him the independence and perseverance characteristic of many with Appalachian heritage.
-His parents were both from Eastern Kentucky, where several generations of Potters lived and worked, and, as a boy, Quentin spent time each summer at his grandmother’s small farm in the hills.
-His public service furthered an inherent understanding of the disparate circumstances facing Americans and an appreciation for the role of a well-run government in addressing people’s needs and creating opportunities.
+Quentin embodies the independence and perseverance characteristic of those with Appalachian heritage.
+His parents were both from Eastern Kentucky, where several generations of his family lived and worked, and, as a boy, Quentin spent time each summer working and playing at his grandmother’s small farm.